 31-Month-Old Sleep Problems

 Switching from a crib to a big-kid bed may mean you have an occasional middle-of-the-night visitor.
 If you want to prevent night waking from becoming a habit, keep leading your child back to his own bed and tucking him in.
-Eventually, he'll understand the boundaries.
+Eventually, they'll understand the boundaries.

 How Much Should My 31-Month-Old Be Eating?

 Two-year-olds should continue to eat three meals per day, plus two snacks.
-Offer him a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
+Offer a variety of foods in all food groups—vegetables, fruits, grains, protein and dairy—daily.
 Portion size isn't big at this age: Expect your kid to eat only ¼ to ½ as much as an adult.

 Your 2-year-old should be drinking 1 percent or skim milk (not whole milk).
 Try to offer low-fat dairy products, such as yogurt and cheese too.
 Doctors recommend kids ages one to three get 700 mg of calcium per day.
 Fat should account for less than 30 percent of your toddler's daily calories.